 The Survival Guide weekend is a game changer, it’s designed around the idea that one weekend can change everything.
 John (and company) are known for breaking the rules, being innovative, and thinking outside of the box.
 This thinking, combined with immense industry and business knowledge, is what has skyrocketed his career.
 He’s here to share that, and this is not to be missed.
-Whether just starting out, or ready for a new chapter in your career, the Survival Guide is an opportunity to delve in deep, and truly understand what it takes to become a successful commercial artist built on a solid business foundation.
+Whether just starting out in the commercial photography industry, or ready for a new chapter in your career, the Survival Guide is an opportunity to delve in deep, and truly understand what it takes to become a successful commercial artist built on a solid business foundation.

 WHAT IS INCLUDED IN THE WORKSHOP FEE: